 - Candidates are required to sign a Declaration of Good Character.

-- Proposers and seconders can choose to provide a brief statement for publication on their nominees’ suitability for a position on Nominet’s Board.
+- Proposers and seconders must provide a brief statement for publication on their nominees’ suitability for a position on Nominet’s Board.

 - Prior to the formal call for nominations, candidates considering standing may wish to speak with the Nominet Chair to gain a fuller understanding of the role.